AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/write12.md

  - 'write_term/3' : write term to specified output stream with options
  - 'display/1' : write term to current output stream in canonical form
 ---
-`write/1` — write term to current output stream

-`write/2` — write term to specified stream

-`writeq/1` — write term to current output stream so that it may be read back in

-`writeq/2` — write term to specified stream so that it may be read back in

-`write_canonical/1` — write term to current output stream in canonical form(no operators)

-`write_canonical/2` — write term to specified stream in canonical form

-`write_term/2` — write term to current output stream with options

-`write_term/3` — write term to specified output stream with options

-`display/1` — write term to current output stream in canonical form

 ## FORMS